Norwegian Getaway vs Norwegian Dawn

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Getaway has 25 different dining options like American Diner, Moderno Churrascaria, and Garden Cafe.
-Of those options, 10 are complementary, or included with your cruise fare.
-The other 15 options have an additional fee.
+The Getaway has nineteen different dining options like Shanghai's Noodle Bar, Garden Cafe, and Main Dining Room.
+Of those options, eleven are complementary, or included with your cruise fare.
+The other fifteen options have an additional fee.

-The Dawn has 6 fewer dining venues.
-Some of its popular venues are Moderno Churrascaria, O'Sheehan's Neighborhood Bar & Grill, and Sushi Bar.
-9 of these restaurants are complementary and the other 9 have an additional fee.
+The Dawn has six fewer dining venues.
+Some of its popular venues are O'Sheehan's Neighborhood Bar & Grill, Cagney's Steakhouse, and Los Lobos. eight of these restaurants are complementary and the other ten have an additional fee.

 Restaurants on Norwegian Getaway & Dawn